General Training Environment

 All Fellows are required to undertake a research project.
 Fellows can easily advocate, either individually or collectively, through a senior Chief Fellow, their assigned mentor, the training program director or an ombudsman in the Graduate Medical Education office.
 In recent years, Fellows have typically become dual board-certified and taken positions in academic institutions, private practice, or community hospital cancer centers.
 The Fellowship receives philanthropic support to enable unique unfunded educational opportunities specific to an individual training pathway such as special courses, project materials, or conference attendance.

 Fellows have considerable resources available to support their educational goals and to facilitate functioning as physicians, trainees and researchers.
-Fellows receive laptop access and LCD projector use, free parking permits, business cards, white coats with embossed name, free cell phone when on call, and access to electronic journal articles through the Dana Medical Library.
+Fellows receive laptop access and LCD projector use, free parking permits, business cards, white coats with embossed name, and access to electronic journal articles through the Dana Medical Library.
 They have access to Division secretarial resources for academic and educational activities as well as primary nurse support in the clinic for assistance with patient care issues.

 Fellows from a wide variety of demographic (age, gender, marital status) and educational (MD, MD/PhD, DO, IMG) and ethnic backgrounds, co-exist very comfortably in this program embedded in a university campus within a college town.
 We adhere in letter and spirit to the policy of UVM Medical Center to "provide employment, training, compensation, promotion, and other conditions of employment without regard to race, color, sex, age, religion, national origin, sexual orientation, ancestry, place of birth, or disability" both in our recruitment process and during the training program.